-Historically, elevated Biological Oxygen Demand (BOD) results (average is 4.2 mg/L) have been an issue since Leon County sampling began in 2006 (Figure 1).
-Like the elevated nutrients and chlorolakes applied to Upper Lake Lafayette.
-Results in bold signify exceed ances of the State criteria.
+Historically, elevated Biological Oxygen Demand (BOD) results (average is 4.1 mg/L) have been an issue since Leon County sampling began in 2006 (Figure 2).
+Like the elevated nutrients and chlorophyll-a levels, urbanized inflow streams and a fluctuating lake volume appear to be detrimentally affecting water quality.